fbkarsdorp/homebrew-lamachine/README.md

 ## Known Issues

-Please checkout [Issues](https://github.com/fbkarsdorp/homebrew-lamachine/issues) page for a list of all known issues.
+Please checkout the [Issues](https://github.com/fbkarsdorp/homebrew-lamachine/issues) page for a list of all known issues.

 ## Acknowledgements